- The Living Planet Index (LPI) is a metric that is easily misinterpreted.

 Effective conservation means we have to look past the average

 But, this shouldn’t detract from the fact that the loss of many wildlife populations is deeply concerning.
 Unfortunately, averages are not particularly helpful in understanding what and where these populations are.
 When we look at more detailed analyses of the LPI we find that actually, this 68% average decline hides even more drastic declines in some populations.
-A few percent of the populations are in a very steep decline [we look at the role of outliers in the LPI in the dropdown box at the end of this article].
+A few percent of the population is in a very steep decline [we look at the role of outliers in the LPI in the dropdown box at the end of this article].
 If we want to protect our most endangered species, these are the ones we need to prioritize.
 The average index, unfortunately, hides these populations from view.

 We need to not only be careful with how we report the headline index itself.
 But we also need to be aware of what it does, or more importantly, does not tell us about how global wildlife is changing.
 As I cover in a related article, the Living Planet database itself is an incredible resource that allows us to dig deeper into the individual stories of the 20,000 populations that have been reduced to a single number.